 It’s really as nice as you see on pictures!

 Unfortunately, if you want tickets to Huayna Picchu, you need to book several months ahead of time which we failed to do.
-So, we took the consultation prize and hiked up the Sun Gate instead.
+So, we took the consolation prize and hiked up the Sun Gate instead.

 After hiking up Sun Gate, our next destination is to head back down and explore Machu Picchu proper next.